siqiluo7/taskboard/README.md

 (Triggers)       (Dispatches)     (Persists)        (Storage)
 ```

-The application is structured in a way the components only interact with the state management layer which is taskContext, while the taskService handles data storage to local storage or remote in the future.
-This separation of concerns allows for easy testing (mockable service layer) and no component changes needed when switching persistence methods.

 - **src**
   - **components**: contains all the UI components.
   - **state**: contains context and reducer for state management.
-  - **services**: contains persistence services to localStorage.
+  - **services**: contains task persistence services to get/save tasks to localStorage.

-## Design
+## Design Decisions

 1. State management: uses Context API and useReducer for centralized state management.
 I don't use Redux or other state management library because it's overkill for this simple app.

 2. API: implemented simple CRUD operations which to be consisit with user intention and focus on performance and scalability.

+3. Error handling: there are three types of errors that can occur in the application:
+   Validation Errors (Invalid input)
+   Persistence Errors (Storage failures)
+   Application Errors (Unexpected failures)

+Validation error is dislayed at form level when user hit add task.

+Persistence Errors and Application Errors are handled at the service level.
+I have
-3. Error handling: implemented a centralized error handling mechanism to catch and log errors during storage operations.
-Currently, it logs and displays errors, the error will be cleareed after the next successful operation.
+implemented a centralized error handling mechanism to catch and log errors during storage operations.
+Currently, it logs and displays errors (`ErrorNotification` component), the error will be cleared after the next successful operation.
 In the future, it can be implement a auto retry and more sophisticated error handling mechanism to handle different types of errors and provide better user feedback.